High-level methods¶

 efficient computation for large (file based) objects.

-you can combine multiple Raster objects (e.g. multiply
+With overlay you can combine multiple Raster objects (e.g. multiply

-removes all values from one layer
+them).
+The related method mask removes all values from one layer

-in another layer, and cover
+that are NA in another layer, and cover combines two layers by

-taking the values of the first layer except where these are NA
+taking the values of the first layer except where these are NA.

 Calc¶

-method allows you to do a computation for a single
+The calc method allows you to do a computation for a single

-object by providing a function.
+raster object by providing a function.
 If you supply a

-is returned.
+RasterLayer, another RasterLayer is returned.
 If you provide a

-multi-layer object you get a (single layer) RasterLayer
+multi-layer object you get a (single layer) RasterLayer if you use a

-summary type function (e.g. sum
+summary type function (e.g. sum) but a RasterBrick if multiple

-computes summary type layers for
+layers are returned. stackApply computes summary type layers for

-subsets of a RasterStack
+subsets of a RasterStack or RasterBrick.

 Reclassify¶

-to replace ranges of values with
+You can use cut or reclassify to replace ranges of values with

-to substitute (replace) single values with
+single values, or subs to substitute (replace) single values with

 other values.